 If you’re using an affiliate tracking solution like Anytrack, you can make use of it alongside a marketing system like Wishpond.
 This means you can learn more about your audience and segment them accordingly.
 By capturing contact, demographic, and behavioral data about your site visitors and customers, you can learn a huge amount about them and their preferences.

 For example, you might wish to market different products to women than men.
 You would likely use different language when addressing young people and college students than you would when addressing an older audience.
+Especially when discussing topics like student banking.

 If you’re capturing contact information such as email addresses (and you should be!) you can use this data to enhance your email marketing campaigns.
 Why not trigger marketing emails based on certain actions?